Vanille-N/sorts_visualization/README.md

 #### Choose an algorithm

-Choose one of the sorting algorithms available using the two-menu selector (see list below for a complete list by category).
+Choose one of the sorting algorithms available using the two-menu selector (see below for a complete list by category).

 The division of algorithms in categories is mostly arbitrary but categories tend to group algorithms that are either:
 - variations of each other (e.g. bubblesort/cocktail sort)